Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Bayesian MIRL

 Finally, letting

 the inequalities \eqref{B_Q_inequalities} can be expressed as

-We now formulate a convex quadratic program equivalent to \eqref{model}.
+Now we can formulate a convex quadratic program equivalent to \eqref{model}.
 Recall that we use a Gaussian prior in this paper, so the objective function in \eqref{model} is log-concave.
 To obtain an equivalent convex optimization problem, we will instead minimize $-\ln \left ( f\left ( {r} \right ) \right )$.
-Combining \eqref{proposition_constraints_inequalities} with the negative log-prior objective, the optimization problem \eqref{model} can be solved as the equivalent convex quadratic program
+Combining \eqref{proposition_constraints_inequalities} with the negative log-prior objective, the optimization problem \eqref{model} can be solved as the following equivalent convex quadratic program:

 for all $i\in\mathcal{A}_1$ and $j\in\mathcal{A}_2$.